SohamJoshi25/dns-server/Readme.md

 # DNS Resolver CLI

-A Command Line Interface (CLI) tool written in Go that functions as an Iterative DNS Resolver, allowing users to override default DNS answers using PostgreSQL.
-This project leverages the Cobra library to provide various commands for managing custom DNS records and starting the DNS server.
-I have created this CLI so that in future if I need to override my DNS, I have a solution.
-I am proud of the Custom DNS Packet Handelling in UDP connection without any pre-build libraries.
-Performing Iterative Lookup was a fun task too and made me realise the the beautiful procress of Name Address Translation.
-Supports All types or Resource Record Types, Classes.
-Does not Support the TTL implementation nor it is needed for our Custom DNS Database in postgres.
+I’ve developed a Command Line Interface (CLI) tool in Go that serves as an Iterative DNS Resolver, allowing users to override default DNS responses using PostgreSQL.
+This project utilizes the Cobra library to provide various commands for managing custom DNS records and running the DNS server.

+I built this CLI to have a personal solution for overriding DNS when needed.
+One of the aspects I’m most proud of is the custom DNS packet handling over UDP, implemented without relying on pre-built libraries.
+Implementing iterative lookups was an insightful experience, deepening my appreciation for the intricate process of Name Address Translation.

+The tool supports all Resource Record types and Classes but does not implement TTL, as it's unnecessary for our custom DNS database in PostgreSQL.

 ## Features